ColourLaserPrinterWithDuplexPrint/VulnerableByDesign/README.md

 # VulnerableByDesign
-A collection of intentionally vulnerable pieces of code used to demonstrate different exploits and how they can be fixed.
+A collection of intentionally vulnerable pieces of code used to demonstrate different insecure programming practices and how they can be exploited.